Conflict Avoidance in Social Navigation -- a Survey: Introduction

-This survey focuses on interactions with people which require the robot to reason about an encounter, specifically a \emph{conflict}, in the context of social navigation.
-When a robot is designed to carry a person's luggage and follow them, the task is a social navigation task in which the robot needs to detect the person, reason about the proper distance from them, and drive at a safe and comfortable speed.
-All of these challenges, however, are orthogonal to the challenge of avoiding conflicts with other pedestrians.
-Better understanding conflict in social navigation requires a definition of what a conflict is in this context:
+Even within the context of the three requirements discussed above, there are many behaviors that could be considered ``social'': following, giving navigational instructions, waiting in line, and others; as discussed later in this section.
+To limit the scope of this survey, we focus on one specific type of social interaction with people which requires the robot to reason about an encounter, specifically \emph{conflicts}.
+A conflict is a short-term interaction between a robot and a human in which there is a chance that the robot and the human will collide.
+Note that this potential event can be objective, meaning that if no party changes its course they will collide; or it could be that the passing of the robot is perceived as being on a collision course by the human.
+Additionally, not all interactions in social navigation are conflict avoidance.
+For example when a robot is designed to carry a person's luggage and follow them, the task is a social navigation task in which the robot needs to detect the person, reason about the proper distance from them, and drive at a safe and comfortable speed.
+These challenges, however, are orthogonal to the challenge of avoiding conflicts with other pedestrians.
+Understanding conflicts in social navigation requires a definition of what a conflict is in this context:

-\begin{definition} A \textbf{conflict} between a robot and other mobile robots or pedestrians is a situation in which if there is no change of direction or speed by at least one of the parties, they will collide. \end{definition}
+\begin{definition} A \textbf{conflict} between a robot and other mobile robots or pedestrians is a situation in which if there is no change of direction or a change in speed by at least one of the parties, they will collide. \end{definition}

-By this definition not all conflicts end in a collision, but every collision is preceded by a conflict that is not resolved.
-In this survey, we define collision avoidance as ``conflict resolution.''
-(See more on the meaning of resolution of conflicts in the next section.) \textbf{This survey covers work where the authors include conflicts in their models, and makes the distinction between research toward avoiding such conflicts altogether (prevention) and research that models responses to such conflicts (resolution).}